 Component #3: Technology

 The technology advances the efforts and accelerates the speed of knowledge transfer.
 Not just the technology, the content also plays a vital role.
-Content is any kind of documented or verbal information shared between members.
+Content is any documented or verbal information shared between members.
 It can either be well-sorted or some quick tips and suggestions.

 It acts as a helping hand to process and collect valuable knowledge information, making it readily available for people to use.